dilshankarunarathne/docker-notes/README.md

 #

 After we publish our image to DockerHub, we can pull it and run it anywhere.
-[Play-with-Docker](labs.play-with-docker.com) is a platform we can use
+[Play-with-Docker](labs.play-with-docker.com) is a platform we can use to run or